Geometric properties of minimizers in the planar three-body problem with two equal masses: Introduction

+In the end, we apply Theorem \ref{maingeometricresult1} and Theorem \ref{maingeometricresult2} to two sets of periodic orbits.
+Theorem \ref{maingeometricresult1} helps exclude possible binary collisions under order constraints in the minimizers and consequently implies their existence, while Theorem \ref{maingeometricresult2} shows interesting geometric properties of the orbits.

-Geometrically, the configuration $Q_s$ is on a horizontal line with order constraints $q_{2x}(0) \leq q_{1x}(0) \leq q_{3x}(0)$.
-The configuration $Q_e$ is an isosceles triangle with $q_1$ as its vertex, and the symmetry axis of each $Q_e$ in \eqref{QSQE} is a counterclockwise $\theta$ rotation of the $x-$axis.
-Pictures of the two configurations $Q_s$ and $Q_e$ are shown in Fig. \ref{picQsQe} respectively.
+The two sets of orbits can be found by considering minimizers connecting collinear configurations and isosceles configurations.
+Let $Q_S$ be the set of collinear configurations on the $x$-axis with order constraints $q_{2x}(0) \leq q_{1x}(0) \leq q_{3x}(0)$, and $Q_E$ be the set of isosceles triangles, where the symmetry axis of an isosceles is a counterclockwise $\theta$ rotation of the $x$-axis and $q_1$ is its vertex.
+Pictures of configurations in $Q_S$ and $Q_E$ are given in Fig. \ref{picQsQe} respectively.